 This grade includes climbing peaks and the demanding treks in remote areas.
 Participants having basic knowledge of use of crampons and ice axes are required.
 First-time climbers can undertake one of our one-day pre-trek ropes and climbing training days to obtain some initial skills and experience.

 Your itinerary provides some initial pre-trek time in Kathmandu to recover from your international flight and to make the final preparations for your actual trek.
-The trek phase starts with a short and scenic 35 minute flight from Kathmandu to the little airport at Lukla just south of the Sagarmatha National Park that protects the entire Mount Everest region and its fantastic landscapes, valleys, lakes and mountains.
+The very beginning of the Everest Base Camp trek is thrilling as you fly to one of the most dangerous airports in the world - Lukla Airport.
+It is a short and scenic 35 minute flight from Kathmandu to the little airport at Lukla just south of the Sagarmatha National Park that protects the entire Mount Everest region and its fantastic landscapes, valleys, lakes and mountains.
 Your trek then heads north along the Dudh Kosi River Valley to Namche Bazaar and then further north-east and ultimately along the Khumbu Valley and its glacier that flows from the flanks of Mount Everest itself.
 You also have the opportunity to visit the famous Tengboche Monastery along the way.

 Welcome to Kathmandu, the capital of Nepal.
 The Langtang Ri Trekking & Expedition representative will greet you at the airport and transfer you to your hotel.
 After your refreshment you will be picked up from your hotel lobby and driven to our Thamel office where you will be formally introduced to your trekking guide.
 We will go through all your trek itinerary and arrangements with you to insurer every detail is in place.
 We will also ask to bring your passport, extra passport photographs and a copy of your travel insurance so that we can organize permits required for your trek in the Sagarmatha National Park.